TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 ..  hint::
     The `render()` method usually returns a string that should be displayed directly in the Fluid template.
-But it is also possible to return another type and use it as argument for another ViewHelper who expects that type.
+But it is also possible to return another type and use it as argument for another ViewHelper which expects that type.

 ..  _creating-xml-tags-using-tagbasedviewhelper:
 ..  _creating-html-tags-using-tagbasedviewhelper: